Russell Westbrook: Player profile

-Westbrook's three-point shooting and turnovers are often brought to attention when pundits criticize his game.
-He averages 30% on three-point field goal attempts and 3.9 turnovers a game for his career.
-He has the worst career three-point percentage in NBA history of players who have more than 2,500 three-point attempts.
-He has also in the past been criticized for his "single-mindedness" and for being difficult to cooperate with.
+Westbrook's three-point shooting and turnovers are sometimes mentioned when pundits criticize his play.
+As of January 2025, he has averaged 30.5% on three-point field goal attempts and 3.9 turnovers per game during his career.
+Westbrook has also been criticized for his "single-mindedness" and for being uncooperative.
+However, teammates and former teammates such as Paul George, Austin Reaves and Bradley Beal have praised him for his leadership and strong work ethic.